 The Town of Guilderland initiated an update to its Guilderland 2000 Comprehensive Plan to reengage with the wider community about the Town's future direction and to capitalize on opportunities to improve overall quality of life for residents.
-Situated in northern Albany County, New York, between the forested Helderberg Escarpment and the urban core of the State capital, Guilderland is home to hamlets and neighborhoods that support a broad range of lifestyles.
+Situated in northern Albany County, New York, between the forested Helderberg Escarpment along its southern and western border, the Albany Pine Bush Preserve Management Area along its norther border, and higher density areas including Crossgates Mall, Stuyvesant Plaza and University at Albany on its eastern border, the urban core of the State capital, Guilderland is home to hamlets, neighborhoods and the Village of Altamont that support a broad range of lifestyles, built environments and open space and parklands.
 As a Capital District community, Guilderland residents have nearby access to cultural institutions, large employers, and an international airport, while also enjoying access to local agriculture and scenic outdoor recreation.
 Pride in local schools, parks, and the library connects a community that has grown in both size and diversity since the last Comprehensive Plan process was undertaken more than two decades ago.